Personalization in B2B Ecommerce: How Can This Be Implemented in Practical Terms?

 Place the item in the shopping cart, order and pay: This can also be done in B2B ecommerce – but by far not always.
 Buying processes in B2B are complex and often “hybrid”, i.e. a mix of personal sales and ecommerce.
 Sometimes products are reordered later via the customer service team or completely automatically.

-Different payment methods and terms are agreed with customers.
+Different payment methods and terms are agreed upon with customers.
 One might order by post, another by express, and yet another has his goods collected by a shipping agent.
 The processes and functions must be personalized to meet these requirements, and the information on this is saved in the respective customer accounts.

 Corporate accounts and workflows